tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 ### Customizing Rules

 1. **Update the Machine Learning Model**:
-   If you want to retrain the machine learning model with new data or different parameters, modify the `train_model.py` script and run it to update the model.
+   If you want to retrain the machine learning model with new data or different parameters, modify the `Generator.py` or `MLTool.py` script and run it to update the model.

 ### Additional Resources

-- **Documentation**: Refer to the `docs` directory for detailed documentation on the system's architecture, data schema, and API endpoints.
 - **Support**: If you encounter any issues or have questions, please open an issue on the GitHub repository or contact the project maintainers.

 By following this user guide, you will be able to set up, use, and customize the Automated Insurance Claim Fraud Detection System effectively.